-Pujas are conducted using milk, ghee, etc. Food is only eaten once and that too containing milk products.
+Pujas are conducted using milk, ghee, etc. Food is only eaten once, and that too containing milk products.
 People read Srimad Bhagavad Purana on the day.

-Worship of Shakti – Durga, Kali and other forms – on Friday is considered highly auspicious.
+Worship of Adi Shakti – Durga, Kali, and other forms – on Friday is considered highly auspicious.
 Shakti temples in India and Nepal attract a large number of devotees on this day.
 Devotees wear a white-colored dress on this day.
 The fasting on Shukravar begins at sunrise and ends with sunset.

 Shani is dreaded by Hindus, especially by those who believe in astrology.
-Many people observe an Upvaas or fast to avoid the adversities and misfortunes on Shanivar or Saturday.
+Many people observe a Upvaas or fast to avoid the adversities and misfortunes on Shanivar or Saturday.
 It is believed that those who have the blessing of Lord Hanuman are protected from the wrath of Shani.
 Therefore many people make it a point to worship Hanuman at home or in temples.
 Black is the preferred color on Saturday.